Governance and Ethics

 In practice, this means writing lots of policies and procedures to describe what we do, and then have independent bodies check that this is what we actually do.

-How we do this is discussed in these documents:
+How we do this is described in these documents:

 It is important to us that our documentation is accessible and of a high standard.
 We work with local and national patient and public advisory groups to try to achieve this.

-The BioResource also has a number of nationally approved programmes, which have all had REC approval:
+The BioResource also has a number of nationally approved programmes, which have all had separate REC favourable opinion and/or Health Research Authority approval:

 Here is an example of a Patient Information Sheet and a Consent Form.
 Each group and study can be slightly different to capture specialist study needs.